Heart Attack

 Initial assessment and stabilization.
 Medications, mainly blood thinning medicines and injections (e.g., Thrombolytics, Antiplatelets).

 Emergency Angioplasty (PTCA) with stent insertion.
-On this procedure, the patient is taken to the cath lab in emergency.
+In this procedure, the patient is taken to the cath lab in emergency.
 A catheter is passed from either the arteries of the wrist or the groins and into the coronary (heart) arteries.
 Subsequently a contrast agent is injected in to same to identify any blockages in these arteries and once confirmed it is treated subsequently with dilation with balloon inflation and then putting a stent to keep these arteries stretched open.

 Coronary artery bypass surgery (CABG), if needed at a later date.
 This is a form of open heart surgery and is needed if a patient has multiple blockages in the coronary artery and also in those cases which are less attractive for PTCA.